BenjaminElifLarsen/IoT/README.md

 This repo contains multiple projects, there are:
  - FirstProject, a basic project for introduction into the IDE and Embedded.
+ - ATMega2560Bootloader, the bootloader that is needed for Arduino Uno to work.
+Do note that it does contain some program code that is not needed.

 ---